pete-the-programmer/FCards/_chapters/ch05-calculations.md

 ---
-title: A deck of cards
+slug: A deck of cards
 concept: Calculations
-layout: default
+chapter: "05"
 ---

 ## Creating a deck of cards